 To ensure that you don’t get penalized and to maximize the longevity of your website, avoid these backlink building mistakes in 2018.

-You may think that it’s a great idea instead of earning them yourself.
+You may think that it’s a great approach instead of earning them yourself.
 You get to bypass all of the hard work and jump straight to the results, right?

 Not so fast.
 According to Google’s guidelines, this is actually classified as link scheming.